-Question of the Day is a fun way to get kids learning RIGHT when they get into the classroom each morning.
+Question of the Day is a fun activity to get kids learning RIGHT when they get into the classroom each morning.
 It is a great classroom management technique to get the school day on track right from the start.

+Check out my Question of the Day sets in my store.
+I did all the creating for you so you can enjoy your weekends again!
 If you need all of them, get the bundle and SAVE over 20%!
 There are oodles of questions (enough for the entire school year).
 Click on the picture to check them out.

 Like it?
 Pin it!